Red Light Green Light Method for Solving Large Markov Chains: Introduction

-Due to the presence of the positive and the negative cash, and the choice which nodes receive a green light, our proposed method has enormous flexibility.
-In fact, thanks to this flexibility, the RLGL algorithm incorporates many successful existing methods: the classical widely applicable power iterations, the fast Gauss-Southwell algorithms for PageRank computation \cite{mcsherry2005uniform}, and the on-line OPIC algorithm~\cite{Abiteboul2003OPIC}.
-Moreover, we will demonstrate that RLGL achieves a higher convergence rate than known methods by optimizing the green light scheduling.
+Due to the presence of positive and negative cash, and the choice of which nodes receive a green light, the proposed method presents a flexibility with interesting consequences. \ The RLGL algorithm incorporates many successful existing methods and extends the range of application and improves others: the classical widely applicable power iterations, the fast Gauss-Southwell algorithms for PageRank computation \cite{mcsherry2005uniform} requiring de facto a substochastic routing matrix, and the general on-line OPIC algorithm~\cite{Abiteboul2003OPIC} which in its original form converges at a much slower than exponential rate.
+Moreover, we will demonstrate that RLGL achieves a higher convergence rate than known methods with simple green light scheduling strategies.